2021 California gubernatorial recall election: On recall question

+Aftermath

 Turnout and participation

 The number of valid votes cast on the recall question (question 1) was vastly greater than the number cast on the replacement question (question 2).
 The Newsom campaign's official message to voters had been to vote "no" on the recall and to ignore the replacement question.
+In the end, the No vote was similar to Newsom's vote share in 2018, and only Merced County voted Yes after backing Newsom in that election.

 Commentary after election

 In an October 2021 interview with Chuck Todd at the Milken Institute Global Conference, Newsom commented on the personal impact of the recall, saying "it's hard", and that it was the result of "personal stupidity", which "took a life of its own" and was "weaponized" by opponents, and, "I mean, we colored it in.
 I took responsibility."

 Recall candidate Larry Elder's support for the Trump administration, being unpopular among California's electorate, as well as his status as a front-runner and likely gubernatorial replacement if the recall was successful, were reported to have helped Newsom defeat it.
 Mid-summer polling conducted two months prior to election day suggested a close race.
 Newsom ultimately defeated the recall with a margin of roughly 24 percent after mobilizing Democrats to vote with a message that framed the race as a referendum on him versus Elder and their pandemic policy proposals.
-Newsom's campaigning had also invoked Elder's connections to the inner circle of former President Donald Trump, as well as his history of provocative right-wing rhetoric as a radio talk show host.
+Newsom's campaigning had also invoked Elder's connections to the inner circle of former president Donald Trump, as well as his history of provocative right-wing rhetoric as a radio talk show host.
 Exit polling suggested the result fell along partisan lines, with 94 percent of self-reported Democrats saying they voted against the recall and 89 percent of self-reported Republicans saying they voted to remove Newsom from office.

-The recall was widely invoked following the victory of Republican Glenn Youngkin two months later in the 2021 Virginia gubernatorial election (where Democrat Joe Biden had won in 2020 by 10 points); Virginia's race featured similar campaigning on education, the pandemic, and former President Trump.
+The recall was widely invoked following the victory of Republican Glenn Youngkin two months later in the 2021 Virginia gubernatorial election (where Democrat Joe Biden had won in 2020 by 10 points); Virginia's race featured similar campaigning on education, the pandemic, and former president Trump.